 Imagine going to the doctor and only being able to say “pain” or “sick”.
 You can’t say where you feel the pain, or what type of pain, or what is making you sick.
 Without this information, it is nearly impossible for the doctor to know how to treat you.
 From a cybersecurity perspective, this is very much like calling every email attack a “phishing attack” or even a “hack”.
 It limits the ability to identify proper countermeasures, and it frustrates meaningful comparison between potential approaches.

-With cybercrime on the rise, threatening individuals, enterprises and governments, it has become vital for the security industry to establish a common way of talking about the problem.
+With cybercrime on the rise, threatening individuals, enterprises, and governments, it has become vital for the security industry to establish a common way of talking about the problem.
 It is our responsibility to enable organizations and their information security teams to clearly convey their concerns and request guidance matching their needs.

 A second reason is that these attacks take advantage of existing workflows and mimic business-as-usual conversations, making them instantly credible.
 In one common version of a BEC attack, the criminal simply creates a free webmail account and sets the display name to match the party he or she wishes to impersonate.
-Since reputation-based email filtering methods will typically deliver all email from webmail accounts—except those that have been observed to spew millions of unwanted emails—malicious BEC emails are almost always delivered; and since most users, even when being careful, rarely look further than the display name when determining who an email is from, this type of identity deception is successful.
+Since reputation-based email filtering methods will typically deliver all emails from webmail accounts—except those that have been observed to spew millions of unwanted emails—malicious BEC emails are almost always delivered.
+And since most users, even when being careful, rarely look further than the display name when determining who an email is from, this type of identity deception is successful.

 As such, they are commonly harder to detect—especially for security vendors that use the approach of blacklisting URLs or attachments known to be bad.
-Turning to the third dimension of the taxonomy, objective, it is clear that today’s BEC attacks are either aiming at stealing funds (objective=monetary) or data (objective=data/credential theft).
-A common type of data that BEC criminals aim to steal is W-2 data and other personally identifiable information (PII).
+Turning to the last dimension of the taxonomy, motivation, it is clear that the BEC attacks of today are either aiming to steal funds (financial) or data (theft or destruction).
+A common type of data that BEC criminals aim to steal is W-2 data and/or other personally identifiable information.